-CARSON CITY, NV - A Carson City man has been arrested on child pornography charges, accused of secretly videotaping female victims in the bathrooms of his home.
+CARSON CITY, NV - A Carson City man has been sentenced to 19 years in prison after pleading guilty to child pornography charges, including secretly videotaping female victims in the bathrooms of his home.
+After prison, he faces a lifetime of probation.

-Nevada's US Attorney says 33-year-old Marcus Gabriel Henderson was arrested by Special Agents with U.S. Immigration and Customs Enforcement’s Homeland Security Investigations (ICE-HSI) Wednesday, July 31, 2013, at his residence in Carson City.
+Marcus Gabriel Henderson was arrested by Special Agents with U.S. Immigration and Customs Enforcement’s Homeland Security Investigations (ICE-HSI) Wednesday, July 31, 2013, at his residence in Carson City.
+He was 34 years old at the time of sentencing.

-Henderson is charged in a criminal complaint with producing and trying to produce child pornography.
-If convicted, Henderson faces 15 to 30 years in prison, and a $250,000 fine.
+Henderson was charged in a criminal complaint with producing and trying to produce child pornography.

 According to the criminal complaint, ICE-HSI agents using a federal search warrant found a covert video recording device and digital media card hidden within an AC adaptor box.
 Examination of the media card revealed that it contained approximately 277 video clips that appeared to have been taken in the toilet and shower areas of one or more bathrooms.
-The camera had been positioned to capture nude images of two different female victims, one of whom was 13 years old at the time.
-The complaint alleges that the purpose of the videos was to create a sexual response for the viewer of the videos.
+The camera had been positioned to capture nude images of two female victims, one of whom was 13 years old at the time.
+The complaint alleges the purpose of the videos was to create a sexual response for the viewer of the videos, some of which were found on Russian porn sites.

-The case is being investigated by ICE-HSI and the Northern Nevada Internet Crimes Against Children Task Force, and is being prosecuted by Assistant United States Attorney Carla B. Higginbotham.
+The case was investigated by ICE-HSI and the Northern Nevada Internet Crimes Against Children Task Force, and prosecuted by Assistant United States Attorney Carla B. Higginbotham.

 The case was brought as part of Project Safe Childhood, a nationwide initiative launched in May 2006 by the Department of Justice to combat the growing epidemic of child sexual exploitation and abuse.
 Led by the United States Attorneys' Offices and the Criminal Division's Child Exploitation and Obscenity Section, Project Safe Childhood marshals federal, state, and local resources to locate, apprehend, and prosecute individuals who sexually exploit children, and to identify and rescue victims.